jsdclxvi/Reforestation/README.md

-## Where’s the bin?
-Dad: I haven’t been anywhere!
+## Why didn’t the skeleton cross the road?
+Because he had no guts.